pugsandcoffee/myblog2022/content/posts/tryhackme/tryhackme_hackpark.md

 date: 2022-10-19T19:42:40+08:00
 description: "This is a writeup of the CTF Hackpark on TryHackMe"

-title: CTF writeup - Ultratech
+title: CTF writeup - Hackpark
 featuredImage: tryhackmebanner.jpg
 hiddenfeaturedImage: false